 - Boat transfer Puerto Jimenez - Sirena: Leaving from Puerto Jimenez's pier this 1,5 hours boat ride is full of astonishing views, a beautiful sunrise in the mornings, and biodiversity.
 You will be taken directly to the Sirena Biological Station.
 This option is ideal for families, short-time visits, and non-experienced hikers.
 Please bear in mind that this option is available only during Tuesdays, Fridays, and Sundays.

 Important things to bring:

 - Minimum 2-3 liters of water (for the long hikes) or 1.5 liters (for the day hikes) per person.
-Note: Keep in mind that single-use-plastics are forbidden.
-You must bring your own reusable bottle water.
+Note: Have in mind that single-use plastics are forbidden inside protected areas.
+You must bring your own reusable water bottle.

 - Bug spray/Insect repellent

 - Hiking shoes (protected, comfortable and preferably waterproof)

 - Light and easy to dry clothes

 - Snacks for the walk (mixed nuts, dry fruits, cookies, energy or cereal bars only)

 - Water filter or purifying pills, etc. (optional)